mpasarin/sda/README.md

 ### Environments and templates

 An environment is defined by a path and a template.
-The path is the root folder for the environment, and the template defines the commands that are available for the environment.
+The path is the root folder for the environment, and the template defines the commands and aliases that are available for the environment.

 This is useful when there are multiple copies of the same environment in the machine, as the template is shared.

 There is a special template id called `default`.
-If the `default` template is defined, its commands will apply to all templates.
-This can be useful to define useful commands that are not scoped to a specific template, like for example complex commands in git.
+If the `default` template is defined, its commands and aliases will apply to all templates.
+This can be useful to define useful commands that are not scoped to a specific template, for example complex commands in git.

 ### Schema